 3.1 Strategic goals

 The Council in its role in managing the Union between Plenipotentiary Conferences, and all three ITU Sectors will cooperate towards achievement of the ITU-wide goals: the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and the ITU Telecommunication Development Sector (ITU-D).
-Successful coordination and collaboration among the Sectors, their three Bureaux and the General Secretariat shall underpin the Union’s progress in achieving these goals..
+Successful coordination and collaboration among the Sectors, their three Bureaux and the General Secretariat shall underpin the Union’s progress in achieving these goals.
+Considering this complex telecommunications\ICT environment requires enhanced collaboration with and participation of other organizations and stakeholders in ITU’s telecommunication\ICT related policy activities.

 Reasons: The proposed modification to include enhanced collaboration with and active participation of all interested stakeholders in international telecommunication issues is an important step toward the ITU continuing to promote openness and transparency in its processes – with regard to both the working methods and the issues under discussion.